jshleap/Tutorials/RNA-SEQ/Differential_expression_genpipes.md

 Like with most pipelines, there are multiple tools to do this, but Picard's MergeSamFiles is a popular choice.
 To run it, you have to provide multiple inputs (`I`) and an output (`O`).
-You can pass a single thread/cpu to help with compressing and writting, but in general, this tools is not parallelizable.
+You can pass a single thread/cpu to help with compressing and writting, but in general, this tools is not parallelizeable.
 Assuming that you have two SAM files names `file1.sam` and `file2.sam`, and that you would like the output to be named `output.sam`, you can: